has207/flexmock/_build/html/_sources/user-guide.txt

 One of the small pains of writing unit tests is that it's a bit difficult to get at the private methods since Python "conveniently" renames them when you try to access them from outside the object.
-With FlexMock there is nothing special you need to do to -- mocking private methods is exactly the same as any other methods.
+With Flexmock there is nothing special you need to do to -- mocking private methods is exactly the same as any other methods.

 Enforcing call order